 A View inside the FPGA

-Shown below are two screenshots from the Lattice Diamond Reveal virtual logic analyzer to help further convey the information in this article and show a portion of the tool environment when developing with the Private Island system.
+Shown below are two screenshots from the Lattice Diamond Reveal virtual logic analyzer to help further convey the information in this article and show a portion of the tool environment when developing with the Private Island system (note support for additoinal FPGAs is in progress).
 The capture was made using the Darsena development board, and the signals shown are the actual Verilog nets and registers within the mac module.
 The view was triggered by the assertion of the rx_fifo_we signal, which is the write enable for the drop_fifo module.1

 Both figures show the start of a received Ethernet packet (refer back to Figure 1).
 An IPv4 packet is being received in Figure 3, and an ARP packet is being received in Figure 4.
 The rx_state register holds the state of the Ethernet packet receive state machine.
 The signals shown below rx_state are all derived from the receive state machine and are passed to the other soft modules to help control the decisions regarding how to process the received Ethernet packet.